C4ptainCrunch/thesis/source/index.rst

         def step(self, action: int) -> Tuple[Game, int, bool]:
             """Plays the action given as parameter and returns:
                 - a the new state as a new Game object,
-                - the amount of captured stones in the transition
+                - the number of captured stones in the transition
                 - a bool indicating if the new state is the end of the game
             """
             assert 0 <= action < 6, "Illegal action"